 - Less heavy: Is lighter even though it comes with a build-in lens (unlike the GX80).

 - More affordable: Was introduced at a lower price, despite coming with a build-in lens.

-Advantages of the Panasonic Lumix DMC-GX80:
+Arguments in favor of the Panasonic Lumix DMC-GX80:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.